jonahanderson/MoonBot/README.md

 #### Create a .env File

-Create a file named `.env` in the project directory and add your Reddit and OpenAI credentials to it.
-This file should not be shared or included in version control to keep your credentials secure.
+The repository already includes a .env file template.
+You need to fill in your Reddit and OpenAI credentials.

-Create the `.env` file:
+Edit the `.env` file:

 ```sh
 touch .env